untitleduico/untitledui-stackblitz-nextjs-starter-kit/README.md

 # Untitled UI starter kit for Next.js

-This is an official Untitled UI starter kit for Next.js.
-Kickstart your Untitled UI project with Next.js in seconds.
+This is an official Untitled UI starter kit for StackBlitz & Next.js.
+Kickstart your Untitled UI project with StackBlitz & Next.js in seconds.

 ## Untitled UI React